 Hawaii is more than a vacation destination.
-From two-year community colleges to advanced postgraduate research institutions, the state is also a prime destination for higher education.
+From 2 year community colleges to advanced postgraduate research institutions, the state is also a prime destination for many seeking higher education.

-Their strong focus on distance learning proves they’re committed to meeting the ever-changing needs of college students and providing excellent opportunities to people no matter where they live.
+The state’s strong focus on distance learning helps to show its commitment to meeting the ever-changing needs of college students and providing excellent opportunities to people no matter where they live.

 You can start your online educational journey by researching accredited schools in Hawaii today.